 Let’s think about that for a moment, in the context of what your app does, who uses it, and what their ideal real-world outcomes are.
 Can getting a message at just the right moment help them (not just you) be successful?

-.
-If you’ve got the on your phone, they optimize what they send you based on your purchase history, listed preferences, even the local weather, like sending an iced coffee notification when it’s 101 degrees.
+Starbucks is doing this really well.
+If you’ve got the Starbucks rewards app on your phone, they optimize what they send you based on your purchase history, listed preferences, even the local weather, like sending an iced coffee notification when it’s 101 degrees.

 And how about a crazier idea – most of the ‘push notifications’ we want to see are the ones alerting us that a personal friend, or a client, or a human (vs. a brand), or a member of a group we’re in, have said something interesting, that we might want to know about, NOW.

 That’s right – the most effective push notifications are based on human relationships.
 Shocker!

 This is actually great news when you’re trying to use push notifications to drive retention and engagement, because relationships also drive retention and engagement!

 What if you focused on building relationships, say, with a social media community built around your product, and when something of interest is posted in that space, send a push notification to invite users into that conversation?
 I always want to know what’s happening and who’s saying what in my Facebook groups and Slack channels.
 That will always get me to click.